connervieira/Predator/docs/CONFIGURE.md

                 - "XVID" is used for'.avi' files, and is the default option.
                 - "MP4V" is used for '.mp4' files, and is great for video player compatability.
                     - Note that this codec will often result in the current vidoe segment being lost in the event of a sudden power loss.
-            - `extension` is the video file extension.
+            - `extension` is the video file extension (not including the dot).
+                - When audio/video merging is enabled, the resulting file will always have the "mkv" extension, irrespective of this setting.
         - `trigger` is the name of a file inside the interface directory that will trigger Predator to save the current and previous dashcam segments.
             - To trigger a save, create this file in the interface directory.
 Predator will save the video then automatically remove the trigger file.
-            - When this file is created, Predator will immediately save the previous and current dashcam video segments.
-Once the current segment is done recording, Predator will re-save it, such that the saved video doesn't cut off at the moment the saved was triggered.
-                - If Predator is terminated between the initial save and the second save, only video captured after the save trigger won't be saved.
+            - Predator will check for the presence of this file at the end of each segment, and copy the relevant files to the saving directory.
         - `segment_length` is a number that sets how many seconds long each video segment will be before another segment is created.
         - `looped_recording` contains settings that control how and when Predator will erase old dashcam segments to make space for new ones.
             - `mode` determines the method by which Predator determines how to erase old files.
 This can only be set to one of 3 strings: